 - Limit appointments per time period or in total

-- Ensure a synced Google calendar is available
+- Ensure a synced Google Calendar is available

 A time period is only available if it complies with all those constraints including the constraints for each resource that the service depends on.

 The “Opening Hours” tab for each schedule, on the “Supervise” screen, has a section at the bottom that determines how the availability information is applied and a check box to allow the administrator to ignore all time constraints for the schedule.
-If you switch of a constraint there, it is also ignored in dependent services.
+If you switch off a constraint there, it is also ignored in dependent services.